Officer Kenneth Troost: The Recipe for DWI Arrests, Never Mind the Lies

 July 11, 2016 (Fault Lines) – The recipe for a DWI arrest: observe a traffic violation, stop the driver, and opine as to an odor (usually a strong odor) of alcohol and the failing of field sobriety tests.
 A “drunk” is arrested, the officer is the hero, MADD is happy and gives the department more grants, and no one is the wiser.
 At least that’s what Houston Police officer Kenneth Troost believed.
 However, when he was caught lying about one or more of the ingredients of his prior DWI arrests, he was indicted and resigned his position.

-DWI is all opinion anyway.
+DWI is all opinion anyway which is why you should always contact a dwi lawyer if you’re caught up in a DWI charge.
 And who isn’t going to believe the officer?
 The officer believes he observes a traffic violation: running a stop sign, turning or changing lanes without signaling, or even speeding.
 Any old violation will do.
 When the officer makes contact with the driver, he alleges a strong odor of alcohol, perhaps red bloodshot eyes, or both.
 This is enough to have the detained driver removed from the car for further investigation.

 Then come the field sobriety tests: the pen test (HGN or horizontal gaze nystagmus), the one-leg stand (OLS), and walking a straight line (WAT or walk and turn).
 The officer “scores” each test and determines whether the driver passed or failed.
 Where there is no video, no breath test, or no blood test, a judge or jury is left with only the officer’s word or opinion to determine whether the driver was in fact driving while intoxicated.